Harry-Rogers/PiCar/Hardware/README.md

 ## Hardware

 This folder contains the main IC datasheets for this Kit.
 It also contains the seed dispenser and GNSS module used in the built system.
+The kit this system is from can be found at https://github.com/sunfounder/SunFounder_PiCar-V

 PCB and chips:
  - Raspberry Pi Model 3 B+